matloff/TidyverseSkeptic/README.md

 * The obsession among many Tidyers that one must avoid writing loops, the '$' operator, brackets and so on often results in obfuscated code.
-Once one goes beyond the simple **mutate/select/filter/summarize** level, Tidy programming can be of low readability.
-The much-vaunted "English-like" theme of Tidy becomes an obstacle rather than an aid.
+Once one goes beyond the simple **mutate/select/filter/summarize** pattern, Tidy programming can be of low readability.  **The much-vaunted "English-like" theme of Tidy becomes an obstacle rather than an aid**.

-* Tidy advocates also concede that debugging Tidy code is difficult, especially in the case of pipes.
+* Tidy advocates also concede that **debugging Tidy code is difficult**, especially in the case of pipes.
 Yet noncoder learners are the ones who make the most mistakes, so it makes no sense to have them use a coding style that makes it difficult to track down their errors.